 Bathe Your Cat

 Next, it’s bath time!
 Bathe your cat thoroughly using a flea shampoo that’s safe for cats!
 Let the shampoo sit on her fur for at least 5 minutes.
 This will reveal and kill all of those stubborn fleas and eggs that the comb couldn’t reach!

 While bathing your cat may temporarily rid your cat of fleas, it’s important to give your cat preventative flea medicine to keep them from coming back, especially while you’re still clearing your home of the present infestation!
 We’ll touch more on the best flea medicines and how to prevent fleas on cats below.

 2. Treat Your Home

 With your cat freshly bathed and de-flead, you can tackle the larger issue at hand – your home.
-Wherever your cat sleeps, lounges or frequents around your house is likely infested with fleas and eggs and must be deep cleaned.
+Wherever your cat sleeps, lounges or frequents around your house is likely also infested with fleas and eggs and must be deep cleaned.

 Wash Bedding, Cushions, and Curtains

 Anything you suspect has been affected by fleas, including your pet’s bedding, your own bedding, blankets, couch cushions, curtains or other cloth materials, needs to be washed in laundry detergent and hot water!
 Strip everything and toss it in the laundry.

 It can take a few days to a week to rid your house completely of fleas, so you’ll want to routinely wash these items.
-For the areas you cannot strip and launder, apply a flea spray or powder regularly.
+For the household items you cannot strip and launder, apply a flea spray or powder regularly.

 Vacuum, Vacuum, Vacuum

 Next, you’ll want to vacuum every day for a few days to a week or whenever you can confidently say the infestation has cleared.
 Vacuum everything – carpets, hardwood floors, tiles, upholstered furniture, and dark crevices around your home where flea larvae and eggs could be hiding out!

 Bring in a Professional